musesum/Tr3/README.md

 ### Ledgers

-- Imagine a billion people with a billion private graphs
+- A billion people with a billion private graphs
-- each with millions of nodes, which synchronize
+- each with millions of nodes,
-- as subgraphs on trillions of discardable ledgers
+- which synchronize